serenathao/cfswebapp/README.md

 I used the libraries axios to handle communication with the BE, Material UI for the pagination component, and react-table-library to render the data table.
 These libraries have been widely used and are easy to integrate.

+Given additional time and a bigger project scope, I would also re-organize my FE code to use .css files instead of inline styles.
+This would make the FE code more maintainable.

 There is a place in the FE code where the number of database entries has been hard-coded in the FusionDataPagination file.
 This would lead to maintainability issue if the DB changes.
 If I had more time, I would have implemented this part so that the data gets the actual COUNT from the DB.